 Comprehensive coverage covers your vehicle, and sometimes other vehicles you may be driving, for losses resulting from incidents other than collision.
 The incidents listed on a comprehensive policy typically include your vehicle being stolen, damaged by flood, fire or animals.
 This type of coverage also comes with a deductible.

-In most states insurance is a prerequisite to registering your car.
+In most states, insurance is a prerequisite to registering your car.
 The state mandated auto insurance coverages differ depending upon state laws so before obtaining car insurance you will need to know what your state's minimum coverages are.
-If you owe money on your vehicle then additional coverages of collision and comprehensive are normally required to be placed on your car by your lien holder.
+If you owe money on your vehicle, then additional coverages of collision and comprehensive are normally required to be placed on your car by your lien holder.

 There are other types of coverages that are available, and may be required depending upon your state's laws, such as: personal injury protection (PIP), uninsured motorist, underinsured motorist and medical payments.
-Visit our Learning Center to learn more about these types of auto insurance coverages.

-In summary depending upon what coverages you chose as part of your car insurance policy, auto insurance can help:
+In summary, depending upon what coverages you chose as part of your car insurance policy, auto insurance can help: